che1nov/todo-api/README.md

 This project is a RESTful API built using Go that allows users to manage their to-do list.
 The API supports user authentication, CRUD operations for to-do items, error handling, and security measures.

-## Goals

-The skills you will learn from this project include:

-- User authentication
-- Schema design and databases
-- RESTful API design
-- CRUD operations
-- Error handling
-- Security

 ## Requirements

 You are required to develop a RESTful API with the following endpoints: